This article includes instructions to teach you how to add a For Sale item on your Handbid site.

 - Sell at PreSale - If you want this item to be available when the event is in presale mode, then select this option.
 These should only be items that you want your guests to purchase online.

 - Sell at Check-in - If you want to be able to add this item to a user's bill right when they check-in, then select this option.
 One good example is selling Mulligans at a golf tournament when golfers arrive and register.

 - Event Only - We have an entire article on how Event only works.
 Use this if you only want bidders physically present to purchase this.
 This is good for wine pulls, raffles, games, etc.

 - Hide Sales - If you do not want anyone online to see how many have been sold of this item, then you can check this option.

 - Value Received - If this item has some sort of value given to the purchaser in exchange, then this is considered a Quid Pro Quo contribution.
 What is that?
 A Quid Pro Quo contribution is a payment a guest makes to a charity partly as a contribution and partly for goods or services.
 For example, if a guest pays you $100 and receives a concert ticket valued at $40, the guest has made a quid pro quo contribution.
 You as a charity are required by the IRS to disclose the value of the goods and services received (both on Auction items and on For Sale items).
 This is where you would disclose that value received!

 - Inventory - Here you can specify if there are a limited number of these available to purchase.

 Did you mean to create an appeal when you created your For Sale item?
 No worries, you can switch that type on the Edit item window (see screenshot above).
 Just change the Item Type to "Appeal".

-Please NOTE, YOU CAN NOT change a TICKET to a For Sale Item or vice versa.
-So if you created a For Sale item and then decided you want it to be an entrance ticket, you will need to create a new Ticket item and delete the one you created.
+NOTE: You can not change a TICKET to a For Sale Item or vice versa.
+So, if you created a For Sale item and then decided you want it to be an entrance ticket, you will need to create a new Ticket item and delete the one you created.